 Carefully review the company’s indemnification provisions in its charter and bylaws.
 Indemnification means that, assuming you, acting as a director, have not breached some standard of conduct set forth in the charter and/or bylaws that would make indemnification unavailable, the company will bear your legal costs (including attorneys’ fees), settlements and judgments and, in some cases, fines and penalties as a result of litigation.

 The scope of, and qualifications on, indemnification can vary widely from company to company, so you should seek legal counsel to review these provisions.
 In addition, directors generally seek a stand-alone indemnification agreement to supplement the provisions of the charter and bylaws, and ensure indemnification is provided to the fullest extent possible and is enforceable under the company’s governing documents as well as a contractual right.

-You should also inquire as to whether the company has obtained (and will maintain) D&O insurance, which covers certain costs of litigation for directors’ subject to the provisions and amount of the policy.
+You should also inquire as to whether the company has obtained, and will maintain, D&O (directors and officers) insurance, which covers certain costs of litigation for directors’ subject to the provisions and amount of the policy.

 If you are asked to serve or are seeking to serve on a company’s Board of Directors, we strongly recommend you consult legal counsel in order to fully understand your rights and obligations associated with the position as well as garner a more extensive list of issues to consider.